ananyalohani/ananyalohani/README.md

 ## Hello!✌🏽

 I'm Ananya Lohani(she/her), an undergrad student majoring in CSE at [IIIT Delhi](https://iiitd.ac.in).
-I am currently working as a Software Engineer at [Edgio](https://edg.io).

 My recent interests are cryptography, cybersecurity and blockchain development.
 I'm frequently learning new technologies to improve my skills!